walkingriver/sacrament-talk/README.md

 ### Never apologize for not being prepared enough

-  *Why?*: You're setting yourself up to fail.
+  *Why?* You're setting yourself up to fail.
 Most people won't notice whether or not you've prepared adequately.
 People understand you're nervous and will often give you the benefit of the doubt.